 - The individual's intended course of action, as evidenced by his/her efforts showing an intention to make a profit (e.g., the preparation of a business plan);

 - The capability of the venture as capitalized to show a profit after charging depreciation, and the development of the operation and commitments for future expansion according to the individual's available resources.
-This includes the ability to secure proper and reasonable financing in order to make the venture a viable business capable of showing a profit;
+It includes the ability to secure proper and reasonable financing to make the venture a viable business capable of showing a profit;

 - The degree of effort in promoting and marketing the products or services supplied by the individual as, for example, the registration of a trading name and the opening and maintaining books and records;

 - The type of expenditures claimed and their relevance and reasonableness to the activity (i.e., will the expenditure enhance the ability to make a profit); and

 - The nature of the product or service supplied, such that it has a profit potential (i.e., a market exists or can be developed).